ChenS0407/test/tutorials/scene/Template-copy-pipeline.md

 ● Template creation

-Templates can be obtained through the entry "Save as Template" in the upper right corner of the pipeline editing interface.
+Templates can be obtained through the entry "Template" in the upper right corner of the pipeline editing interface.
 The More - Template Management page on the pipeline main screen allows you to manage templates.

 ![](../../.gitbook/assets/scene-Template-copy-pipeline-a.png)

 ![](../../.gitbook/assets/scene-Template-copy-pipeline-b.png)